AnyLog-co/documentation/managing configuration.md

 sql config_dbms "insert into my_config (al_command, al_value) values ('sync_time=<>', '30 seconds')"
 </pre>

-Step C: The following command will process the commands in the table.
+***Step C***: The following command will process the commands in the table.
 Trigger the command whenever AnyLog is initiated.
 The command can be issued as a command argument on the OS command line when AnyLog is initiated or on the AnyLog CLI or using REST.

 <pre>